tylertms/vk-pathtracer/README.md

 # vk-pathtracer
-[WIP] Interactive, physically-based rendering engine using the Vulkan API.
-Includes full camera control, a custom BVH builder, glTF 2.0 loader, and much more.
+[WIP] Interactive, physically-based pathtracing engine using the Vulkan API.
+Includes full camera control, a custom BVH builder, glTF 2.0 loader, and more.
 This is a hobby project for my own learning and likely has many naive implementations.
 ![Ajax](./assets/screenshots/Ajax.png)

 ## Table of Contents